PX4/PX4-user_guide/en/peripherals/gripper.md

 You can manually trigger a gripper manually from a Joystick button if you've mapped `gripper open` and `gripper close` buttons in the [QGC Joystick Configuration](#qgc-joystick-configuration).
 Note that if you press the **Grab** button while the gripper is opening, it will automatically abort releasing behavior and go to the closed position, effectively cancelling the release command.
-If you do this in a mission while the release is actually happening then the [delivery will be cancelled](../flying/package_delivery_mission.md#manual-control-of-gripper-in-missions).
+If you do this in a mission while the release is actually happening, then the [delivery will be cancelled](../flying/package_delivery_mission.md#manual-control-of-gripper-in-missions).

 Manually triggering a gripper from an [RC Control](../getting_started/rc_transmitter_receiver.md) switch is not supported.